Navigation

 Self-help for lower back pain

-There are lots of things you can do yourself to help relieve your back pain and recover faster.
-The most important things are to keep active and to try to stay positive about managing your pain.
+There are things you can do to get some lower back pain relief, and recover faster.
+The most important are to keep active and to try to stay positive about managing your pain.

 Keeping active